DPDK/dpdk/doc/guides/sample_app_ug/kernel_nic_interface.rst

 the lcore in the mask must be selected to be on the same socket as the lcores used in the KNI application.

-To provide flexibility of performance, the kernel module of the KNI, located in the kmod sub-directory of the Intel® DPDK target directory, can be loaded with parameter of kthread_mode as follows:
+To provide flexibility of performance, the kernel module of the KNI, located in the kmod sub-directory of the DPDK target directory, can be loaded with parameter of kthread_mode as follows:

 *   #insmod rte_kni.ko kthread_mode=single